ljw1004/csharpspec/csharp/interfaces.md

 In other words, the `IComboBox` interface above inherits members `SetText` and `SetItems` as well as `Paint`.

-Every base interface of an interface must be output-safe (§13.1.3.1).
+Every base interface of an interface must be output-safe ([Variance safety](interfaces.md#variance-safety)).
 A class or struct that implements an interface also implicitly implements all of the interface's base interfaces.

 ### Interface body